LinguaPhylo/linguaPhylo.github.io/setup.md

 ## LPhy Studio

-LPhy studio is the GUI for LPhy language.
 From the version 1.0.0, an extension mechanism is implemented using the latest technologies known as the [Service Provider Interface (SPI)](https://www.baeldung.com/java-spi) and